How Do I Vote?

 What if I lose or never receive my ballot?

-If you have not received your ballot by Monday June 11 (for the Primary Election) or Monday October 23 (for the General Election), call the Utah County Clerk’s Office at 801.851.8128 the following day.
+- If you have not received your ballot by Monday, October 21, call the Utah County Clerk’s Office at 801.851.8128 the following day.

-If you still do not have a ballot on Election Day, please come to the voter service center at 240 East Gammon Road, Vineyard between 7:00 AM and 8:00 PM.
+- If you still do not have a ballot on Election Day, please come to the voter service center at 125 South Main Street, Vineyard between 7:00 AM and 8:00 PM.
+You can also take your ballot to any service center listed on the Utah County website.

 What if I make a mistake on my ballot?